Croatian Army Training and Doctrine Command

-The Croatian Army Training and Doctrine Command "Fran Krsto Frankopan" (Zapovjedništvo za obuku i doktrinu HKoV-a "Fran Krsto Frankopan" (ZOD)) is the primary military training organization of the Croatian Army established in July 2007.
+The Croatian Army Training and Doctrine Command "Fran Krsto Frankopan" (Zapovjedništvo za obuku i doktrinu HKoV-a "Fran Krsto Frankopan" (ZOD)) is the primary military education and training organization of the Croatian Army established in July 2007.
 On 1 August 2019, Colonel Zlatko Radočaj took over as the current commander of the Croatian Army Training and Doctrine Command.

 Mission

 The mission of the Training and Doctrine Command is the "development and production of doctrinal publications and a complete training system, management of institutional training, provision of training resources, organization and training of contract reserves, collection, analysis and evaluation of lessons learned, all with the aim of raising the level of training success, equipping and the operational readiness of the individual and the unit could be distinguished as some.

 By establishing a Training and Doctrine Command in one place, training is designed, created and implemented.
 The Training and Doctrine Command also develops all doctrinal publications, establishes training standards, thus directing the future of Croatian Army.
 Training and Doctrine Command is responsible for the development and development of the Croatian Army gender doctrine, and participates in the development and development of the Croatian Army tactical doctrine, the OSRH Training Doctrine, and the OSRH Joint Doctrine.
 By bringing all training activities together in one place, the quality of the training has been significantly improved.

 The Training and Doctrine Command also provides training to members of other branches of the Croatian Armed Forces, and cooperates with the HVU in the field of training.
 Training and Doctrine Command also conducts about 50 courses, of which the vast majority of courses have a selection character.
 These are basic military training courses, the development of basic leadership skills, and a basic course in the use of SALW.
 As part of specialist military training, he conducts training and courses in all combat and combat support types.
 A large number of courses are conducted as part of functional training.
 In our Department of Training and Doctrine, each gender has its own experts who can answer questions about gender development at any time, be it human, material, training or doctrinal potential.